 Whether the setback is 1°or 10°, the AC will run for less time during the setback period and therefore requires less energy to maintain the higher setpoint.
 Even with the energy it takes to cool the house back down, the AC requires less electricity over that 8-hour period.

 But more importantly – how does that energy savings translate into people’s weekly electricity costs?
 The graph below demonstrates the average savings across households.

 During the workweek, people can save between $0.57 and $4.02 with an AC setback.
 This is calculated based on the average cost of kWh across the United States, which as of 2019 was $0.12.

 Now the real question – what does that save you overall during the summer months?
 If we assume that most homes run their air conditioning from June to the end of September, then that would save between $16.43 to $68.34.

 Actual energy savings will vary based on the physical characteristics of the home, like the size, insulation and HVAC efficiency, and also on local weather conditions.
-But the data indicate that regardless of these factors, homes can expect to save money and reduce energy consumption by using a setback on their AC while they are away.
+But the data indicates that regardless of these factors, homes can expect to save money and reduce energy consumption by using a setback on their AC while they are away.